Video: KQ Captain Ruth Karauri skillfully lands plane at Heathrow Airport with Storm Eunice raging

 Passengers were all praises for Cpt.
 Karauri, who is the wife of former pilot Ronald Karauri, now a businessman and SportPesa CEO.
 Mr Kararuri has also declared interest in the Kasarani parliamentary seat.

 CBK Governor Patrick Njoroge, was among the first Kenyans to appreciate Cpt.
-Karauri on social media:
+Karauri on social media.
+He also lauded Captain Clive Nyachieo, who also made a successful landing at the Amsterdam Schiphol Airport.

+In a video shared on Youtube by Airport Arrivals, the Boeing 787 is seen slowly balancing its way through the heavy wind before slowly cross landing on the runway.

 UK High Commissioner to Kenya Jane Marriot also applauded Cpt.
 Karauri for landing the plane amid the raging Strom Eunice.